egoist/docute/website/docs/zh/guide/internationalization.md

 With above folder structure, users can visit the *Chinese* version of your docs via URL `/zh/`.

-Then you can use the `locales` option to localize the text used in UI:
+Then you can use the `overrides` option to localize the text used in UI:

 ```js
 new Docute({